Extroias/FnfProject/README.md

 For fun project I did some years ago, decided to make it public now as a good reminder of where I've begun.
 I honestly don't remember much of it, but to compile this you will need to open it in Visual Studio.
+And the tracy folder is a frame by frame profiler, I remember this being well implemented into the code.